christopher-l-ahmed/R-GIS/README.md

 shinyUI(fluidPage(

-This code creates a fluid page that has a certain number of rows and columns; it is 'fluid' because if viewed on a smaller screen (e.g. tablet) the width and heights of rows and columns will change so the same number of rows and columns will show.
+This code creates a fluid page that has a certain number of rows and columns; it is 'fluid' because if viewed on a smaller screen (e.g. tablet) the width and heights of rows and columns will change so the same number of rows and columns ware always visable.
 ```

 ```